 D R Communications Ltd General Terms & Conditions

 Acceptable Use Policy means DRC’s policy for the use of the services as revised by DRC from time to time, the copy being current as of 1st July 2021 is in Appendix 1 to these General Terms & Conditions

-Airtime Agreement refers to the agreement between the customer and the relevant network provider
+Airtime Agreement refers to the agreement between the Customer and the relevant network provider

 Applicable Law means the laws of England and Wales and any other laws and regulations that apply to providing or receiving Goods and/or Services

 Authorised Contacts means individuals authorised to act on behalf of the Customer in relation to the Service